eliranwong/wsl2/README.md

 # Setup Other GUI Apps

-sudo apt install geany geany-plugins rxvt-unicode gnome-terminal thunar sqlitebrowser firefox-esr falkon gthumb gedit gnome-keyring libsecret*
+sudo apt install geany geany-plugins rxvt-unicode gnome-terminal thunar sqlitebrowser firefox-esr falkon gthumb gedit gnome-keyring libsecret* libreoffice gimp

 [Remarks: ibus works with all GUI apps tested in both WSL1 & WSL2 whereas fcitx works only in some applications in WSL1.
 At the time of writing, fcitx is broken in WSL2.]<br>
 [Remarks: Some of GUI apps above, e.g. falkon, work only in version 2 of WSL.]<br>